CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 The movement/hazard phase is when your companies move from site to site, and is also when your opponent has a chance to play hazards on your companies.
 Each of you companies has a movement/hazard phase, even if it does not move.
 You choose the order to resolve your companies' movement/hazard phases.
 For each company, follow these steps in order:

  1. If the company has a face down site card, turn it over.
-This is your company's new site, and their current site becomes their site of origin If there is no new site, no cards are drawn.
-If the new site is a Haven/Darkhaven, each player may draw the number of cards indicated on the site of origin.
-Otherwise, each player may draw the number of cards indicated on the new site.
+This is your company's _new site_, and their current site becomes their _site of origin_.
+If there is no new site, no cards are drawn.
+If the new site is a Haven/Darkhaven, each player _may_ draw the number of cards indicated on the site of origin.
+Otherwise, each player _may_ draw the number of cards indicated on the new site.
 Each player must draw at least one card.
  2. Your opponent plays hazards on the company (see below).
 A number of hazards equal to the company's hazard limit (p.
 9) may be played.
 Hazards may not be played that target another company, or an entity associated with another company.
 If a hazard requires the company to return to its site of origin, return the new site card to the location deck (discard it if tapped) and proceed to step 4 (the site of origin becomes its current site).
 No additional hazards may be played on a company once it returns to its site of origin.
  3. Remove the company's site of origin.
 Discard the site card if it is tapped and not a Haven/Darkhaven.
 Otherwise, return it to the location deck.
  4. You must discard any cards in excess of eight in your hand; your opponent does the same for his hand.
-If you have fewer than eight cards, you must draw cards until your hand has eight cards: your opponent does the same for his hand.
+If you have fewer than eight cards, you must draw cards until your hand has eight cards; your opponent does the same for his hand.

-Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same non-Haven/non-Darkhaven site combine (companies at Havens/Darkhavens may combine if they wish).
+Once all of your companies have resolved their movement/hazard phases, any two of your companies at the same site combine[^combining].
 Your companies are now considered to be at their new site (that is, the new site becomes its current site).

 ### PLAYING HAZARDS